MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/always-on-vpn-deploy.md

 &#187; [**Next:** Learn about the feature comparison between Always On VPN and DirectAccess](../../vpn-map-da.md)

-Always On VPN provides a single, cohesive solution for remote access for all your connected devices going forward, even personally owned devices.
+Always On VPN provides a single, cohesive solution for remote access for all your connected devices, even personally owned devices.
 With Always On VPN, the connection type does not have to be exclusively user or device but can be a combination of both.
 For example, you could enable device authentication for remote device management, and then enable user authentication for connectivity to internal company sites and services.

 Always On VPN has many benefits over the Windows VPN solutions of the past.
 The following key improvements align Always On VPN with Microsoft’s cloud-first, mobile-first vision: